 Be aware that a presence in the social media world is or easily can be made available to the public at large.
 This includes prospective students, current students, colleagues, peers and other stakeholders.
 Consider this before publishing to ensure the post will not alienate, harm or provoke any of these groups.

 On personal sites, identify your views as your own.
 If you identify yourself as a CPCC faculty or staff member online, it should be clear that the views expressed are not necessarily those of the College.

 Photographs and media posted on social media sites easily can be appropriated by visitors.
 Consider adding a watermark to protect your intellectual property.
 You may also use images at a size sufficient for viewing on the Web, but not suitable for printing.

 Register your site with CRMS:

-Departments or college programs that have a social media presence or would like to start one should contact their account coordinator in CRMS.
-Departments that are unsure who to contact or that do not have an account coordinator should contact CRMS at 704.330.6666 or firstname.lastname@example.org.
+Divisions that have a social media presence or would like to start one should contact their account coordinator in CRMS.
+If you are unsure who to contact or do not have an account coordinator, contact CRMS at 704.330.6666 or firstname.lastname@example.org.
 CRMS seeks to ensure all college social media coordinate with other CPCC sites and their content.
 CRMS and the College’s Internet Communications Team reserve the right to decline a request for a unique page/site.
 In those cases, the department or program will have the opportunity to post information on the College’s main information site(s).